FreeMan

-FreeMan is the fifth album by Filipino rapper Francis Magalona, released in 1995 by BMG Records (Pilipinas) Inc, Musiko Records.
+FreeMan is the fourth album by Filipino rapper Francis M., released in 1995 by BMG Records (Pilipinas) Inc, Musiko Records.
 It was Magalona's first outing with the BMG label, having left his previous label, OctoArts International Inc., in 1994.
 Its release firmly established Magalona's legitimacy in the Pinoy rock scene.
-Tracks like "Three Stars & A Sun", "Kabataan Para Sa Kinabukasan", "Suckin' on Helium/Kaleidoscope World" would become defining touch-points in Magalona's body of work.
-A track titled "Intellectual Property Rights" would sample a speech by then-president Fidel V. Ramos.
+Tracks "Three Stars & A Sun", "Kabataan Para Sa Kinabukasan", and "Kaleidoscope World" would become defining touch-points in Magalona's body of work.

+Background

+A track titled "Intellectual Property Rights" sampled a speech by then-president Fidel V. Ramos.
 Intellectual property rights was an issue that would continue to be an important and very personal advocacy for Magalona.

 The iconic cover of the album featured an image of Magalona's son Elmo, aged six months.
 A version of "Kabataan Para Sa Kinabukasan" became the advertising theme for the Royal Tru-Orange soda drink brand, since a previous FrancisM song, "Ito ang gusto ko!" had already been used to promote that product.
-The song was also featured in Pare Ko, a popular movie from that time which featured music from up and coming Pinoy Rock artists.
-"Kaleidoscope World" went on to win 1996 Awit Award for Best Produced Record of the Year, and the 1996 NU 107 Rock Award for Song of the Year.
-"Kaleidoscope World"'s music video was directed by the celebrated director/cinematographer Raymond Red, and showed Magalona, his band Hardware Syndrome, his backup singers "the Evil Stepsisters", and the respective children of Magalona and Red at that time.
-In January 1996, release a new single "Pikon".
+The song was also featured in Pare Ko, a 1995 Filipino movie which featured music from other Pinoy rock artists.

+"Kaleidoscope World" went on to win 1996 Awit Award for Best Produced Record of the Year and Song of the Year at the 1996 NU Rock Awards.
+The song's music video was directed by the director/cinematographer Raymond Red, and showed Magalona, his band Hardware Syndrome, his backup singers "the Evil Stepsisters", and the respective children of Magalona and Red at that time.
+In January 1996, a next single, "Pikon" was released.